HARINI791/Product-management-system/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:3000`
+2. **Authentication**:
+   - Register a new account or login with existing credentials
+   - All product management features require authentication
+3. **Product Management**:
-2. Add new products using the "Add New Product" button
+   - Add new products using the "Add New Product" button
-3. Search for products using the search bar
+   - Search for products using the search bar
+   - Filter products by category using the category dropdown
-4. Sort products by price using the dropdown
+   - Sort products by price using the sort dropdown
-5. Edit products by clicking the "Edit" button on any product card
+   - Edit products by clicking the "Edit" button on any product card
-6. Delete products by clicking the "Delete" button (with confirmation)
+   - Delete products by clicking the "Delete" button (with confirmation)
+4. **User Management**:
+   - View your profile information in the top navigation
+   - Logout using the logout button in the navigation bar

 ## Project Structure